nonblocking/mashroom-content/README.md

 ## Basic Usage

-Add the following packages to dependencies for _Mashroom_ server:
+Add the following packages to dependencies to your _Mashroom Server_ project:

  * @mashroom-content/mashroom-content-api
  * @mashroom-content/mashroom-content-asset-processing